adi90x/kube-active-proxy/README.md

 There is only one limit to this : You should not use the same host name ( `kap.host` label ) for a standalone container and for a service.

-This feature even enables you to proxy rancher-server, just start it with something like that :
+This feature even enables you to proxy kube-server, just start it with something like that :

-`docker run -d --restart=unless-stopped -p 8080:8080 --name=rancher-server -l kap.host=admin.foo.com -l kap.port=8080 -l kap.le_host=admin.foo.com -l  kap.le_email=foo@bar.com -l io.rancher.container.pull_image=always rancher/server`
+`docker run -d --restart=unless-stopped -p 8080:8080 --name=kube-server -l kap.host=admin.foo.com -l kap.port=8080 -l kap.le_host=admin.foo.com -l  kap.le_email=foo@bar.com -l io.kube.container.pull_image=always kube/server`

-In this case `admin.foo.com` will enable you to acces rancher administration, but it is better to keep port 8080 exposed and use `http://foo.com:8080` as the host registration URL.
+In this case `admin.foo.com` will enable you to acces kube administration, but it is better to keep port 8080 exposed and use `http://foo.com:8080` as the host registration URL.

 #### Let's Encrypt support out of box